PeterBlattner/KCDB-KC/design/A1_Architecture_Vision/architekture_vision.md

 | CMC Review Bodies | Transparent DoE-based evidence |
 | IT Providers | Stable schemas and APIs |

+see stakeholders_concerns.md  for the detailed analysis of concerns.
 ---

 ## 6. High-Level Requirements